agronholm/apscheduler/docs/integrations.rst

     scheduler = Scheduler()
     scheduler.start_in_background()

-Assuming you saved this as ``example.py``, you can now start the application with uWSGI_ with:
+Assuming you saved this as ``example.py``, you can now start the application with uWSGI_
+with:

 .. code-block:: bash

     uwsgi --enable-threads --http :8080 --wsgi-file example.py

-The ``--enable-threads`` option is necessary because uWSGI disables threads by default which then prevents the scheduler from working.
+The ``--enable-threads`` (or ``-T``) option is necessary because uWSGI disables threads by default which then prevents the scheduler from working.
 See the `uWSGI documentation <uWSGI-threads>`_ for more details.

 .. note::
-    The :meth:`.schedulers.sync.Scheduler.start_in_background` method installs an :mod:`atexit`
+    The :meth:`.schedulers.sync.Scheduler.start_in_background` method installs an
-    hook that shuts down the scheduler gracefully when the worker process exits.
+    :mod:`atexit` hook that shuts down the scheduler gracefully when the worker process exits.

 .. _WSGI: https://wsgi.readthedocs.io/en/latest/what.html
 .. _uWSGI: https://www.fullstackpython.com/uwsgi.html